tanmayym16/CauseFi-dApp/README.md

 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

----

-## 📜 License
-This project is licensed under the MIT License.

----

-## 🙏 Credits
-- Inspired by the [blockchaincoders.com](https://www.theblockchaincoders.com/) community.
-- UI/UX and smart contract logic by project contributors.

----

-**Showcase your skills!**
-- Add this project to your portfolio or CV to demonstrate full-stack web3 development, smart contract integration, and modern frontend engineering.